 Are you tracking what you need to be tracking?

-Maybe your organization lacks bandwidth or the right software to help with tracking or centralized storage of employee data.
-Maybe you don’t know what you should be reporting on.
-Maybe there are some complaints / issues taking more time than others these days because of #MeToo.
+Maybe your organization lacks bandwidth or the right technology to assist with tracking this date or perhaps, there is no centralized storage of your employee data, making it difficult to access and review consistently.
+Maybe you don’t know all you should be reporting on.
+Most likely, some complaints / issues take more time than others these days because of #MeToo.

-We’ll be interested to see (and you should, too) the results of the Sierra-Cedar HR Systems Survey, which launches on April 10.
+We’ll be interested to see (and you should, too) the results of this year’s Sierra-Cedar HR Systems Survey.
 Will certain metrics be more important or popular than others?
-What opportunities for improved employee relations are HR departments missing out on because of money, bandwidth, or even knowledge?
-Are you sure you are capturing the data you need in order to make educated choices toward improvement?
+What opportunities for improved employee relations are HR departments missing out on because of money, necessary resources, bandwidth, or even knowledge?
+Are you sure you are capturing the necessary data to make educated decisions toward compliance and improvement?

 Document, Document, Document

 The first step to accurate reporting of any HR Metric is to document every employee interaction with HR and then have that information stored in a centralized location, capable of aggregating the data and producing reports.

 Having accurately documented data available for review allows employers the ability to identify employee grievance patterns quickly, understand where money, time, and resources are being spent, which departments have the highest turnover and why, as well as which questions and issues are most often asked by employees.
 Wouldn’t it be nice to gather some good HR news and know which departments have the lowest turnover or the lowest issues?

 Did you know that HR Case Management can: